002: Why doesn’t my toddler share?

 I want my daughter – who has just turned two – to understand the value of sharing and to proactively engage in sharing behavior.
 I want other kids to engage in this behavior with her as well.
 More than that, even, I don’t want my child to be perceived (mostly by the other child’s parent) as an aggressor.
 Yet I’ve read that children are mentally incapable of understanding sharing until rather later than age two.
 So what do I do?
 Do I jump in, remove the spade from my child’s hands and give it back to the boy?
 Do I sit on my bench and let them sort it out for themselves, risking the other parent stepping in and perhaps socially shaming my daughter or even me?

 Some cultures take what I would call ‘drastic steps’ to promote sharing behavior.
 The Papel people in Guinea-Bissau give something desirable, like a snack, to infants and then tell the infant to pass on the snack to a sibling.
 The Ngoni people of southeast-central Africa force small children to “donate” prized resources to peers, and tell proverbs lauding generosity and condemning meanness – both direct and indirect ‘encouragement.’
-Such training inculcates the importance of sharing behavior in young children and helps the children to seem more attractive to substitute caretakers, lessening the burden on the mother.
+Such training inculcates the importance of sharing behavior in young children and helps the children seem more attractive to substitute caretakers, lessening the burden on the mother.

 One can only imagine what’s going through the minds of these youngsters as they’re forced to “donate” their prized possessions.
-A key goal for western parents is to encourage spontaneous sharing behavior, and preferably even altruism – the idea that someone takes an action to benefit another, which has no benefit for himself.
-Anthropologists have noted that a key socialization goal for western parents is to ensure that their children are liked by others, and adults see sharing behavior as a key indicator of a child who will be liked (interestingly I couldn’t find any studies showing that children prefer other children who share…).
+A key goal for western parents is often to encourage spontaneous sharing behavior, and preferably even altruism – the idea that someone takes an action to benefit another, which has no benefit for himself.
+Anthropologists have noticed that a key socialization goal for western parents is to ensure that their children are liked by others, and adults see sharing behavior as a key indicator of a child who will be liked (although preferably I couldn’t find any studies showing that children prefer other children who share…).
 I’m going to set aside the topic of altruism and helping behavior for now because there is a lot of research on that and I’d like to save it for a future episode.
 For now I’ll focus on the concept of sharing behavior.

 Anyone who has been around more than one toddler knows that sharing is a fraught subject.
 Even children who will willingly help to clean up a mess or cooperate in getting ready to leave the house (considered other examples of pro-social behavior) are less likely to engage in sharing behavior, as sharing typically involves giving up something of value to someone else.
 I’ve read an anecdote (and can’t remember the source now!) of a toddler who said “share” as he forcibly removed a toy from another child’s hands – because he had learned over time through adults removing toys from his own hands and saying ‘share’ that ‘to share’ means ‘to give up the thing you want.’
 Younger children are especially reluctant to share; a recent experiment with one and two year-olds found that the children were much less likely to give up their blanket or a special toy brought from home to help a hapless adult than they were to help under identical circumstances without the sacrifice.
 Very young children – aged 10-12 months have been studied brining toys to parents in apparent acts of sharing or offering food to parents, but the young children may not be acting in a truly prosocial way in the sense of behavior that is intended to benefit another.
 They may instead be seeking a positive reaction or approval from an adult, or perhaps it’s a part of how the two play together, or maybe even a way to keep a toy away from a sibling.
 Some babies, after they start this ‘sharing’ behavior, will later hold out something as if it is to be shared and then withdraw it.
 It’s all part of their experimentation on social interactions to see what will happen when they do this.